snozbot/fungus/Docs/command_ref/sprite_events.md

 Property | Type | Description
  --- | --- | ---
-Clickable Object | Fungus.Clickable2D | Object that the user can click or tap on
+Clickable Object | Fungus.Clickable2D | Object that the user can click or tap on Wait Frames | System.Int32 | Wait for a number of frames before executing the block.